Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 You can directly push events to GA4 without using GTM, but tracking the events and variables sent by Optimizely Feature Experimentation is significantly more complicated.

-To send Optimizely Feature Experimentation data to GA4, you will use GA4’s Send events methods.
-For more information, refer to GA4’s complete documentation on their Send events methods:
+To send Optimizely Feature Experimentation data to GA4, you use GA4’s Send events methods.
+For information, refer to GA4’s complete documentation on its send events methods.

-For the JavaScript example in this article, you would use the GA4 Send events call.
-You would add the following sample call into your code base.
+For the JavaScript example, you would use the GA4 send events call.
+You would add the following sample call to your code base:

 gtag("event", "optimizely-decision", {